rgcgithub/regenie/README.md

 The method has the following properties

 - It works on quantitative and binary traits, including binary traits with unbalanced case-control ratios
+- It can handle population structure and relatedness
 - It can process multiple phenotypes at once
 - It is fast and memory efficient 🔥
 - For binary traits it supports Firth logistic regression and an SPA test